LazyTurtle/NLU_Assignments/README.md

 **random**: It is a module present within the Python Standard Library and, therefore, should be present in all standard installation of Python.

-**assignment_module_1**: It is necessary to download this project and extract it inside your project folder.
+**assignment_modules**: It is necessary to download this project and extract it inside your project folder.

-## Assignment 2

-On development
+**conll script**: Already provided by this repository.